 Monsoon’s proposed company voluntary arrangement is already facing opposition from large landlords ahead of its reported launch tomorrow, Retail Week understands.

-Several of the UK’s largest landlords have taken issue with Monsoon Accessorize’s handling of discussions around its long-mooted CVA, which it is expected to unveil tomorrow.
+Several of the UK’s largest landlords, including Hammerson and British Land, have taken issue with Monsoon Accessorize’s handling of discussions around its long-mooted CVA which it is expected to unveil tomorrow.

 One source close to a large landlord accused Monsoon of a “disappointing” lack of engagement with creditors over the last few weeks, as the embattled fashion retailer has sought to slash rents on around two-thirds of its 270-strong store estate.

-Another source close to a seperate UK property firm cast doubt on whether Monsoon Accessorize’s financial position was bad enough for it to need to resort to a CVA and would be studying the proposal to ensure the insolvency tool was being used “in the right way”.
+Another source cast doubt on whether Monsoon Accessorize’s financial position was bad enough for it to need to resort to a CVA and would be studying the proposal to ensure the insolvency tool was being used “in the right way”.